flutter

 (uncountable, aerodynamics) An extremely dangerous divergent oscillation caused by a positive feedback loop between the elastic deformation of an object and the aerodynamic forces acting on it, potentially resulting in rapid structural failure.

-(British) A small bet or risky investment.
+(UK) A small bet or risky investment, especially from a rookie gambler.

 30 July, 2009, Eurosport, Gray Matter: How will Schu do?